BFS versus DFS for fixed-level targets in ordered trees: Abstract

 \section{Abstract}

-Consider a search from the root of an ordered tree with $n$ edges to some target node at a fixed distance $\ell$ from that root.
-We compare the average time complexity of the breadth-first search (BFS) and depth-first search (DFS) algorithms, when the target node is selected uniformly at random among all nodes at level $\ell$ in the ordered trees with $n$ edges.
-Intuition suggests that BFS should have better average performance when $\ell$ is small, while DFS must have an advantage when $\ell$ is large.
-But where exactly is the threshold, as a function of $n$, and is it unique?
-We obtain explicit formulas for the expected number of steps of both BFS and DFS, by using results on the occupation measure of Brownian excursions, as well as a combinatorial proof of an identity related to lattice paths.
-This allows us to show that there exists a unique constant $\lambda\approx 0.789004$, such that in expectation BFS is asymptotically faster than DFS if and only if $\ell\leq \lambda\sqrt{n}$.
-Furthermore, we find the asymptotic average time complexity of BFS in the given setting for any class of Galton--Watson trees, including binary trees and ordered trees.
-Finally, we introduce the \textit{truncated DFS} algorithm, which performs better than both BFS and DFS when $\ell$ is known in advance, and we find a formula evaluating the average time complexity of this algorithm.
+We find the average time complexity of the breadth-first search (BFS) and the depth-first search (DFS) algorithms, when one searches for a target node selected uniformly at random among all nodes at level $\ell$ in the set of ordered trees with $n$ edges.
+Intuition suggests that on average BFS must be asymptotically faster than DFS if and only if $\ell$, as a function of $n$, is below a certain threshold.
+We confirm this intuition by showing that there exists a unique constant $\lambda\approx 0.789004$, such that in expectation BFS is asymptotically faster than DFS if and only if $\ell\leq \lambda\sqrt{n}$.
+This gives us a practical rule to select between the two algorithms, even when we do not know the exact value of $\ell$, but only an estimate of it.
+Furthermore, we find the asymptotic average time complexity of BFS in the given setting for an arbitrary class of Galton--Watson trees, which includes ordered trees, binary trees, and other popular classes.
+We use results on the occupation measure of Brownian excursions, as well as combinatorial identities related to lattice paths.
+Finally, we consider the simple \textit{truncated DFS} algorithm, which can be shown easily to be asymptotically faster than both BFS and DFS when $\ell$ is known in advance.
+We show that in fact its asymptotic time complexity is $1/2$ of the asymptotic complexity of BFS, when $\ell = s\sqrt{n}$ for any constant $s$.
+Several further questions are also raised.